 With the summer equinox passed on the 22nd September 2020, we are now officially in Autumn, and the dreary days when we get less hours of daylight than hours of night.
 Given that sunlight is our main source of Vitamin D, it becomes more and more important to consider our dietary sources of Vitamin D the darker it gets.

 Vitamin D is traditionally known for its role in bone health.
-Recent research has also shown a role for Vitamin D in the quality of sleep.
-Scientists now think Vitamin D activates receptors in the brain that are associated with sleep.
+Recent research however has shown a role for Vitamin D in both our immune system and our sleep.

 Vitamin D deficiency has also been associated with excessive daytime sleepiness as reported in the Journal of Clinical Sleep Medicine.

 Vitamin D’s role in the strength of our immune system and decreasing inflammation has been in the news recently.
 In particular, articles have cited benefits including both boosting our immune systems’ resistance to Covid and reducing Covid’s inflammatory lung symptoms.